-Pepperdine University School of Law now offers an accelerated, two-year Juris Doctor (JD) degree option that is paired with the opportunity to simultaneously earn a certificate from the number one ranked Straus Institute for Dispute Resolution.
+Pepperdine School of Law offers an accelerated, two-year Juris Doctor (JD) degree that is paired with the opportunity to simultaneously earn a certificate from the Straus Institute for Dispute Resolution.
 This distinctive and innovative approach blends rigorous legal education at a leading institution with significant skills and training geared toward practicing law in the 21st century.
-The Accelerated Option may be a good choice for motivated students willing to work at a faster pace to finish law school sooner.
+The Accelerated Option is a great choice for motivated students willing to work at a faster pace to finish law school sooner.

 Jump Start Your Legal Career

 The Accelerated Option provides graduates with the opportunity to enter the workforce a year before the traditional three-year degree program, gaining an early advantage on the path to professional success.
-After an initial summer session beginning in May, the Accelerated Option students will enroll in the regular first year JD classes and continue to matriculate in the regular JD program.
-In total, the accelerated students will take classes in four semesters and two summer sessions.
-Students in the Accelerated Option will have a more fixed schedule, but they will also have the opportunity to select from a broad range of elective courses, clinics, externships, all student-edited journals (including the Pepperdine Law Review), and inter-school moot court and trial competitions.
+After an initial summer session beginning in May, the accelerated option students enroll in the regular first-year JD classes and continue to matriculate in the regular JD program.
+In total, students take classes in four semesters and two summer sessions.
+Students in the Accelerated Option have a more fixed schedule, but also have the opportunity to select from a broad range of elective courses, clinics, externships, all student-edited journals (including the Pepperdine Law Review), and inter-school moot court and trial competitions.

 Benefit from an Economical Approach

 The Accelerated Option is a unique offering and is among only a few of its kind in the country.
-With the rising cost of legal education in mind, the two-year approach enables students to earn income from their careers sooner and may enable students to limit some living expenses.
-Tuition costs under the Accelerated Option are not necessarily less than under the regular JD, as the overall unit requirements are the same.
+With the rising cost of legal education in mind, the two-year approach enables students to earn income from their careers sooner limit some living expenses.
+Tuition costs under the Accelerated Option are not less than the regular JD, as the overall unit requirements are the same.

-Earn a Certificate from the #1 Dispute Resolution Program in the Nation
+Earn a Certificate from the Straus Institute for Dispute Resolution

-In the initial summer, the accelerated students will attend classes offered by Pepperdine University School of Law's highly regarded Straus Institute for Dispute Resolution.
-These classes will meet during the evening and on Saturday.
-Because accelerated students will have such intensive involvement in the Institute, they will also be able to earn a Certificate in Dispute Resolution.
+The Straus Institute for Dispute Resolution has been ranked #1 in the country for 11 out of the last 12 years.
+In the initial summer, accelerated students attend classes offered by the highly regarded Straus Institute.
+As accelerated students have such intensive involvement in the Institute, they are able to earn a Certificate in Dispute Resolution by graduation.